ltspicer/heizoel24.mex/README.md

 Further instructions can be found in the script header.
 The necessary data such as logins, IP address, passwords etc. are also entered there.

-A json file can also be requested here (CalculatedRemaining.json)
+A json file with the calculated future oil levels can also be requested here (CalculatedRemaining.json).

 Many thanks to cpatscheider for his support! ( [Secret-Lab-Productions/heizoel24-mex#2](https://github.com/Secret-Lab-Productions/heizoel24-mex/discussions/2) )